part observer of humans.

 Growing up in an immigrant family, I witnessed first-hand the difficulties a non-English speaker faces in America through my mom.
 “Convenient” features like automated telephone services haunted her because of her accent.

 They didn’t just keep her from completing a task; they taunted her and made her feel unwelcome in her home.
 I never understood why all user interfaces weren’t designed for edge cases like her.
 That’s when I realized something was inherently wrong:

 These experiences made me realize that I want to do more than just make things look pretty.
 I craved more of a human element.
 I wanted to use my design skills to help the everyday person, to do more than design cool aesthetic but improve lives in some shape or form.
 Most importantly, I wanted my designs to help people feel happy and included.

 After some soul searching (and Google searching), I found UX design and fell in love.
 User-centric design was the answer I was looking for:

 To craft visually engaging designs that are usable and enjoyable!

-I’ve spent the last year and a half molding my visual design and anthropology backgrounds into a strong UX/UI design skill set.
-As a UX product designer, I take pride in my work that I did my best to make a slice of the world function better than it did before.
+I've spent the last year and a half molding my visual design, business, and anthropology backgrounds into a human-centered UX/UI design skill set.
+What now drives me as a designer is the ability to make a slice of the world function better than it did before.